Your Major on the Ballot

 Make sure to keep it nonpartisan!
 We recommend using statements similar to: {X Issue} is decided by/impacted by {X government official {ie. school boards, judges, governors, etc.}.
 Out of those elected officials, [X office] is on the ballot in our community this year, so you can have a say on who is deciding policies related to the issues that matter to you.

-Check out the 2024 #StudentVote Messaging Toolkit and AES Conversation Guide for more guidance and sample language on this strategy, and for overall guidance on having nonpartisan conversations with students about voting and the democratic process!
+Check out the 2024 #StudentVote Messaging Toolkit, the Local Elections Engagement Guide, and the AES Conversation Guide for more guidance and sample language on this strategy, and for overall guidance on having nonpartisan conversations with students about voting and the democratic process!

 Your major is on the ballot every single year, and your voice is critical.
 Participating in our democracy makes it stronger, so take some time to learn, vote, and mobilize!